UModeler/UModeler.github.io/_sources/UVEditor/sew.txt

 .. note::

- Sew and Move/Sew tools will work with the following conditions.
+ Sew and Move/Sew tools will work with one of the following conditions.
   1. Two groups of edges are selected.
   2. One group of edges are selected and the correspoinding overlapped edges exist.